Finite element approximation of parabolic SPDEs with Whittle--Mat\'ern noise: Preliminaries and notation

-We can now show existence and uniqueness of a mild solution to \eqref{mild-form} using a fixed point argument.
-This is a special case of the setting of Theorem 7.2 in \cite{da-prato}. \begin{lemma} Under Assumption \ref{assumption:model}, \eqref{eq:model-in-intro} has a unique mild solution in $\mathcal{H}_p$ for $p \geq 2$.
-Further, there is $C > 0$ such that,
+where $S_1(\cdot)$ is the semigroup generated by $-A_1$.
+The next lemma asserts that we have a mild solution under Assumption \ref{assumption:model}.
+The proof is standard, and can be found in Appendix \ref{app:prelim-proofs}. \begin{lemma} Under Assumption \ref{assumption:model}, the model \eqref{eq:model-in-intro} has a unique mild solution in $L^p(\Omega ; H)$ for any $p \geq 2$.
+Further, for any $\rho \leq 0$ there is $C_p, \delta > 0$ such that